Tomas Morato: Mayor of Quezon City (1939–1942)

 Morató was a leader full of energy, taking difficult tasks that hinders growth and progress of the new city.
 Even though his administration faced low funds, it was able to create a network of new roads, and maintenance of satisfactory health conditions.
 With a police force of 48, crime rates remained at controlled levels.
 He also promoted social and economic programs to alleviate the condition of the residents.

 The first musical piece composed for Quezon City was the “Quezon City March”, which was composed by Amando Calleja and the lyrics made by Jesús Balmori.
 The sponsors of this musical piece were the officials and members of the Cubao Women's Club headed by Morató's wife.

 He was arrested by the Imperial Japanese troops when Quezon City had been taken over by the Japanese.
 This ended his term as the mayor of the city and was paroled and exiled on July 19, 1942, during World War II.

 Death

-He died on March 6, 1965; his remains were interred at the Manila North Cemetery, Manila.
+Morato died on March 6, 1965.
+His remains were interred at the Manila North Cemetery.

 Legacy

-The popular restaurant row Tomas Morato Avenue, as well as a road in San Francisco del Monte, Quezon City were named after him.
-A barangay (Don Tomas) and a street in Calauag, Quezon were also named in memory of the last municipal President and first municipal Mayor of Calauag, Quezon.
+The popular restaurant row Tomas Morato Avenue and the road of the same name in San Francisco del Monte, Quezon City are named after him.
+Barangay Don Tomas in Santa Elena, Camarines Norte and a street in Calauag, Quezon were also named in memory of the last municipal President and first municipal Mayor of Calauag, Quezon.